dxlabskku/D-HRSP/README.md

 ## About

-We present a dataset of examining precisely helpful reviews for service providers(DPHR-SP).
+We present a dataset of helpful reviews for service providers(D-HRSP).

 The dataset consists of 6,500 reviews written in Korean for the top 6 OTT applications.